Problem of two emperors: Restoration of the Byzantine Empire

 With the Byzantine reconquest of Constantinople in 1261 under Emperor Michael VIII Palaiologos, the Papacy suffered a loss of prestige and endured severe damage to its spiritual authority.
 Once more, the easterners had asserted their right not only to the position of Roman emperor but also to a church independent of the one centered in Rome.
 The popes who were active during Michael's reign all pursued a policy of attempting to assert their religious authority over the Byzantine Empire.
 As Michael was aware that the popes held considerable sway in the west (and wishing to avoid a repeat of the events of 1204), he dispatched an embassy to Pope Urban IV immediately after taking possession of the city.
 The two envoys were immediately imprisoned once they sat foot in Italy: one was flayed alive and the other managed to escape back to Constantinople.
 From 1266 to his death in 1282, Michael would repeatedly be threatened by the King of Sicily, Charles of Anjou, who aspired to restore the Latin Empire and periodically enjoyed Papal support.
+Meanwhile in the Holy Roman Empire, there had been no emperor during this time period.
+Pope Innocent IV officially deposed emperor Frederick II with his bull Ad apostolicae dignitatis apicem in 1245 but Frederick II rejected the legitimacy of the bull.
+Following his death in 1250, the Interregnum started which lasted until the election of Rudolf of the House of Habsburg in 1273 to King of the Romans.
+The next king crowned to be emperor was Henry VII in 1312, 92 years after the coronation of Frederick II.

 Michael VIII and his successors, the Palaiologan dynasty, aspired to reunite the Eastern Orthodox Church with the Church of Rome, chiefly because Michael recognized that only the Pope could constrain Charles of Anjou.
 To this end, Byzantine envoys were present at the Second Council of Lyons in 1274, where the Church of Constantinople was formally reunified with Rome, restoring communion after more than two centuries.
 On his return to Constantinople, Michael was taunted with the words "you have become a Frank", which remains a term in Greek to taunt converts to Catholicism to this day.
 The Union of the Churches aroused passionate opposition from the Byzantine people, the Orthodox clergy, and even within the imperial family itself.
 Michael's sister Eulogia, and her daughter Anna, wife of the ruler of Epirus Nikephoros I Komnenos Doukas, were among the chief leaders of the anti-Unionists.
 Nikephoros, his half-brother John I Doukas of Thessaly, and even the Emperor of Trebizond, John II Megas Komnenos, soon joined the anti-Unionist cause and gave support to the anti-Unionists fleeing Constantinople.